PDLT-University-of-York/test-split-site/docs/training/case-studies/lls-kendrick.md

     - Ultra
 ---

-# Case study: Developing an AI-powered tutor for a Mesters level conversation analysis module.
+# Case study: Developing an AI-powered tutor for a Masters level conversation analysis module.

 Department of Language and Linguistic Science<br />Kobin Kendrick